National Electrical Code Top Ten Tips: Article 430, Motors

 motor against overcurrent due to short circuits.
 This has nothing to

-- NEC Article 430.61 explains the requirements for feeder
+- Part V explains the requirements for feeder

 short circuit and ground fault protection.
 The idea here is to

-and the motor against overcurrent due to short circuits.
+protect the feeder circuit conductorsr against overcurrent due to short circuits.
 This has

-- NEC Article 430 Part VI and Part VII explain the requirements for
+- Part VI and Part VII explain the requirements for

-motor control circuits and motor controllers.
-You’ll find NEC
+motor control circuits and motor controllers, respectively.
+You’ll find